 The serrations on the safety lever are shortened so that they only extend halfway down; later still they are shortened further.
 Early guns have the half moon front sight but later guns have a redesigned front sight shaped like an isosceles triangle that is integral with the slide.

-Early fourth variation guns may have wooden grip plates but apparently the supply issue was resolved and horn grip plates appear again on most of the guns I have observed in this range.
+Early fourth variation guns may have wooden grip plates but apparently the supply issue was resolved and horn grip plates (or possibly hard rubber) appear again on most of the guns I have observed in this range.

 The fourth variation runs from at least serial number 65922 through approximately serial number 73151.
 Please contact me if you can help make these numbers more accurate.*